shriya/lettuce-be-friends/README.md

     * Display events you're hosting vs. attending differently
     * Have maximum RSVP count per event and stop it when it hits that
 * Date & Time display
+    * sort cards in index pages by date (soonest first)
     * add am/pm
     * automatically display end time
     * add bootstrap datepicker to new & edit forms